radekosmulski/NVTabular/examples/pretrained-embeddings-movielens/README.md

 ## Docker image

-The notebooks in this tutorial are guaranteed to work with the `merlin-tensorflow-training:22.04` image.
-Please find the instructions for running the container below.
+Unless otherwise stated, the notebooks should be executed from within the `merlin-tensorflow-training:22.04` docker container.

 ```
 docker pull nvcr.io/nvidia/merlin/merlin-tensorflow-training:22.05